Life Ready Physio & Pilates South Perth

 Alicia Juniper’s profile

-Situated in South Perth on the corner of Canning Highway and South Terrace, Life Ready Physio South Perth focuses intently on an exceptional patient experience across physiotherapy, Clinical Pilates, hydrotherapy, podiatry and massage services.
+Situated in South Perth on the corner of Canning Highway and South Terrace, Life Ready Physio South Perth focuses intently on an exceptional client experience across physiotherapy, supervised exercise sessions (incorporating Pilates inspired exercises), hydrotherapy, podiatry and remedial massage services.
 Our South Perth clinic also boasts a functioning gym and generously sized private treatment rooms.

-With ample on-site car parking and convenient freeway access just minutes away, Life Ready Physio South Perth assists patients with preventative care, injury management, workers’ compensation claims, motor vehicle accident injuries, gym rehabilitation programs, Pilates classes and postural advice.
+With ample on site car parking and convenient freeway access just minutes away, Life Ready Physio South Perth assists clients with preventative care, injury management, workers’ compensation claims, motor vehicle accident injuries, gym rehabilitation programs and postural advice.

 We also service patients from surrounding suburbs including Como, Kensington, East Victoria Park, Burswood, Lathlain, Carlisle, Bentley, St James, Rivervale, Karawara, Manning, Salter Point and Waterford.